XeroAPI/xero-node/README.md

 Populate the XeroClient's active tenant data.

 For most integrations you will want to display the org name and use additional metadata about the connected org.
-The `/connections` endpoint does not currently serialize all org metadata so requires developers to make an additional calls for each org that your user connects to get information like default currency.
+The `/connections` endpoint does not currently serialize all org metadata so requires developers to make an additional call for each org your user connects to get information like default currency.

 Calling `await xero.updateTenants()` will query the /connections endpoint and store the resulting information on the client.
 It has an optional parameter named `fullOrgDetails` that defaults to `true`.
 If you do not pass `false` to this function you will need to have the `accounting.settings` scope on your token as the `/organisation` endpoint that is called, requires it.